CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Experiments

 \textbf{d.
-Obstacle Density:} We further assessed robustness as the obstacle density $d$ increases from $0.5$ (sparse) to $2.0$ (dense), keeping task configurations fixed (\cref{tab:abl_dense}).
-Overall performance declines with higher $d$, as reduced free space and frequent occlusions hinder long-horizon planning.
-In smaller layouts ($1-3$ rooms), SR drops moderately ($86.5$ to $81.9\%$), while PoC more than doubles ($1.31$ to $3.19$), indicating diminished environment optimality.
+Obstacle Density:} We assess the robustness of CoReLIN as the obstacle density $d$ increases from $0.5$ (sparse) to $2.0$ (dense), keeping task configurations fixed (\cref{tab:abl_dense}).
+Overall performance declines with higher $d$, as reduced free space hinders long-horizon planning.
+In $1-3$ rooms, SR drops moderately, while PoC more than doubles, indicating diminished environment optimality.
 TS shows non-monotonic behavior as dense clutter sometimes shortens exploration but also causes premature failures.
 This trend intensifies in larger environments, where SR degrades sharply and PoC rises $2\times$ to $3\times$, reflecting that, while the agent must detour or manipulate more often, it struggles to restore global connectivity.
-The decline in interaction encounters (IE) (from $>40\%$ to $<30\%$) suggests increased conservative approach: as clutter grows, the agent avoids manipulations with low expected payoff.
+The decline in interaction encounters (IE) suggests increased conservative approach: as clutter grows, the agent avoids manipulations with low expected payoff.
 Together, these results highlight that higher obstacle density compounds perception and reasoning difficulty, limiting the agent’s ability to maintain long-term environmental optimality.
+We provide analysis of performance comparison of our approach with baselines across varying obstacle density in \cref{sec:dense_perf}. \\

+Additionally, we present a detailed failure-case analysis of CoReLIN in \cref{sec:failure_analysis}, along with a step-by-step run-through in \cref{sec:run_through}.